Learn How To Grow Hydrangeas

 Planting – You only plant a hydrangea once and it could then remain in the same spot for 25 years.
 So, plant it well.
 Whatever you spend on purchasing the plant, spend twice as much on the hole.
 I use a mixture of Sea Soil™ and a premium potting compost with added Perlite™ and a slow-release fertiliser.
 Also add aluminium sulphate or lime (see below) if you want to influence the flower colour.

 Flower colour – It is a commonly known fact that hydrangea flowers can change colour depending on the acidity of the soil.
-But to be precise, this is only true of cultivars of H. macrophylla and H. m. ssp. serrata; and not all cultivars of these two species will change colour, only some.
+But to be precise, this is only true of cultivars of H. macrophylla, H. m. ssp. serrata and H. involucrata; and not all cultivars of these species will change colour, only some.
 Generally, white flowering cultivars will not change colour.
 Also, strictly speaking, it is not the acidity of soil that causes this change, it is the availability of aluminium ions in the soil (and acid soil makes aluminium ions more available).
 Adding aluminium sulphate to the soil will tend to change the flower colour to blue whereas adding lime (making the soil more alkaline) will enhance pinks and reds.